dagger/dagger/RELEASING.md

 > SDK.
 This will ensure that all the APIs in the SDK are also available in the
 > Engine it depends on.

-- [ ] Create `.changes/<ENGINE_VERSION>.md` by either running `changie batch
+- [ ] Create e.g. `.changes/v0.8.4.md` by either running `changie batch
-  patch` (or `changie batch minor` if this is a new minor). `ENGINE_VERSION` will be automatically generated.
+  patch` (or `changie batch minor` if this is a new minor).

 > **Note**
 > If you do not have `changie` installed, see https://changie.dev

+- [ ] Make any necessary edits to the newly generated file, e.g.
+  `.changes/v0.8.4.md`
 - [ ] Update `CHANGELOG.md` by running `changie merge`.
-- [ ] Submit a PR with the resulting changes so that release notes can be generated correctly.
+- [ ] Submit a PR - e.g. `add-v0.8.4-release-notes` with the new release notes
+  so that they can be used in the new release.
 The merge commit is what gets tagged in the next step.
 - [ ] Ensure that all checks are green ✅ for the `<ENGINE_GIT_SHA>` on the
   `main` branch that you are about to release.
 - [ ] `20mins` When you have confirmed that all checks are green, run the following: